JumpCloud raises $159M on $2.56B valuation for cloud directory tool – TechCrunch

 He also said that he has been making progress at building a diverse company, and one way he does that is just asking every hiring manager if they interviewed historically underrepresented candidates.

 “The simple act of just asking that question makes such a massive difference inside of an organization.
-We’ve encouraged all of our hiring managers to interview diverse candidates but we also when there’s an offer about to be made, or when they’re in the [interview] process, we are asking them did you talk to [diverse] candidates.
-And then if you didn’t, we’re going to ask you to go, search for those folks [before making a hiring decision],” he said.
+We’ve encouraged all of our hiring managers to interview diverse candidates but we also, when there’s an offer about to be made or when they’re in the [interview] process, we are asking them did you talk to [diverse] candidates.
+And then if you didn’t, we’re going to ask you to go search for those folks [before making a hiring decision],” he said.

 Bhargava didn’t want to talk about and IPO when we spoke last year, and not much changed this time around.
 “We’ll see.
 It’s just not part of what we’re worried about or focused on,” he said.